 It is possible to group homogeneously within a classroom.
 This may be seen by a student who fears labelling as more acceptable than going to another area.
 Each group has a turn at meeting with the teacher during the week for the introduction of the words on their list while others do activities independently from the previous week’s list.
 My concern about this model relates to the fact that spelling requires sounding out words in syllables and phonemes.
 Students who have difficulty with phonological processing, auditory processing or attention can find it hard to hear sounds when there are multiple simultaneous and different activities going on in close proximity.
 These students may benefit from instruction in a separate, quieter area.

-There are no year groups indicated on the levels so children can learn at their own pace.
+The games do not have year groups indicated on the levels, so children can learn at their own pace.
 For students who are experiencing difficulties, you can use a ‘Schedule’ to slow down the pace at which they are going through Phonics Hero.
 For the gifted and talented student, you can use your assessment data to start them off at any level.
 All students receive immediate feedback and their performance details are automatically recorded for the teacher, freeing up the teacher to work with individuals.

 I believe it is appropriate to use achievement grouping for Spelling instruction as long as the content, process and materials used in the groups are differentiated and students are able to move from one group to another when the appropriate mastery of skills and knowledge is achieved.
 The achievement grouping might be in class or in separate areas with the ‘gifted’ and ‘struggling’ spellers offered the expertise of a specialist instructor or program.
 In the modern classroom, technology can be used very effectively to increase individualisation of spelling instruction.